 Instead of binding to the CB1 and CB2 cannabinoid receptors, the second function is that CBD modulates the signal the CB1 receptors issue when activated by endocannabinoids and augments the CB2 receptor signaling, which means CBD may trigger a response in the immune system.
-Medical researchers have also found CBD may reduce feelings of fear and stress.
+Medical researchers have also found CBD may reduce feelings of fear.

 What is THC?

 THC (tetrahydrocannabinol) is a cannabinoid that is naturally abundant in the marijuana plant.
 Marijuana plants are the cannabis plants that are the main source of THC, and they also have CBD in a smaller quantity.
 The legal THC in CBD products is extracted from the industrial hemp plants that have less than .3% THC, so CBD products with THC will not produce a high.

 THC binds to both CB1 and CB2 receptors in the endocannabinoid system.
 CB1 receptors are found mainly in the brain and spinal cord but are also found in a smaller number in the rest of the central nervous system.
 They manage the release of various neurotransmitters, including those that produce the psychoactive effect (high).
 THC is an agonist (activator) of CB1 receptors which is why it is psychoactive, creating the “high” people seek when consumed in adequate amounts by activating the “reward system” in the brain.